zorantica/dome/README.md

 ## Changelog
 - 1.0 - Initial Release

+## Requirements
+- Oracle database 11g R2 or newer
+- Oracle APEX 22.1.4 or newer

 ## How to install DOME
-It is strongly recommended to install DOME into separate database schema and provide only necessary system grants.
+It is strongly recommended to install DOME into separate database schema and provide only necessary grants.

 ### Installation scripts
 Download scripts from "install" folder and install them in provided order.